borkarchetan/JOKER/Core Java/14Collections Framework/Questions.md

-Certainly, here are the answers to your questions formatted as requested:

 **1. What is the Collections Framework in Java, and why is it useful?**
    - **Answer:** The Java Collections Framework is a set of classes and interfaces provided by Java to handle and manipulate collections of objects.
 It offers various data structures and algorithms for storing, organizing, and manipulating data efficiently.
 It is useful because it abstracts the complexities of data management, promotes code reuse, and provides consistent APIs for managing collections, making it easier for developers to work with data.